The-Academic-Observatory/observatory-platform/docs/index.rst

 Observatory Platform
 =======================
 The Observatory Platform provides an environment and workflows for fetching, processing and analysing data to understand how well universities operate as open knowledge institutions.
-The Observatory Platform is build with Apache Airflow and includes DAGs (workflows) for processing: Crossref Metadata, Fundref, GRID, Microsoft Academic Graph (MAG) and Unpaywall.

 Tutorials
 =======================